ProgrammingElectronics/logistic-regression-case-study-pea/README.md

-# Helper functions for apply Logistic Regression with Gradient Descent
+# Helper functions for applying Logistic Regression with Gradient Descent